reshalfahsi/gpt2chat/README.md

             How can we maintain our well-being?
         </td>
         <td><p>
-            Here are some ways to maintain your well-being:

-            1. Reduce stress: Find ways to reduce stress, such as spending time in nature or engaging in active exercise.

-            2. Reduce stress: Find ways to reduce stress, such as practicing relaxation techniques, practicing relaxation techniques, or taking time for self-care.

-            3. Exercise regularly: Regular exercise can help improve your overall health and well-being, as it can reduce the risk of developing chronic illnesses such as heart disease, stroke, and other chronic conditions.

-            4. Avoid stress: Avoiding stress and
+            Here are some ways to maintain your well-being:<br><br>1.
+Reduce stress: Find ways to reduce stress, such as spending time in nature or engaging in active exercise.<br><br>2.
+Reduce stress: Find ways to reduce stress, such as practicing relaxation techniques, practicing relaxation techniques, or taking time for self-care.<br><br>3.
+Exercise regularly: Regular exercise can help improve your overall health and well-being, as it can reduce the risk of developing chronic illnesses such as heart disease, stroke, and other chronic conditions.<br><br>4.
+Avoid stress: Avoiding stress and
         </p></td>
     </tr>
 </table>